kp-square/in-tandem-home/readme.md

 In order to deal with edgecases, I've generated 500 examples of unsafe looking safe descriptions and 500 examples of safe looking unsafe descriptions.
 I will add these examples with original data and retrain the model.
 And then test with the same set of edgecases as above.

+## Update - July 11
+I retrained the model with updated datasets.
+It's the version 2 of the model.
+Testing on the same sets of edgecases.
+The results are as follows.

+Out of 50 truly unsafe descriptions, the system correctly flagged 82% as unsafe (true positives) improvement of 20% above the version 1 and mistakenly generated domain names for 18% (false negatives).
+Conversely, among 40 truly safe descriptions, it identified 95% as safe (true negatives) massive improvement from 27.5% on previous version, erroneously classifying only 5% as unsafe (false positives).

+- This shows that the model can be improved by adding more examples of edge cases in the training data.